Home / Guides / TEAS / TEAS – Wilfrid Laurier University

 notifications_active

-Program information changes regularly.
-Refer to the application and the university’s website for up-to-date details.
+Refer to the application and the university's website for up-to-date program details.

 At Wilfrid Laurier University, community is at the core of who we are and what we do.
 We are inspired together – in our pursuit of learning, how we give back to community and where we spend our time and talent.
-Community is how we are changing the world and making a better future for us all.
+It is how we are changing the world and making a better future for us all.

 Earn a Bachelor of Education (BEd) degree that offers substantial practical experience and prepares you to teach effectively using diverse strategies for current learning environments.
 Study the theoretical and research background to further your knowledge and participate in various educational settings.
 Graduate as a well-rounded educator who is prepared to teach in diverse classrooms and teaching environments.